stallioninet/wppayportal/README.md

 ![New Subscription](https://raw.githubusercontent.com/stimulussoft/wppayportal/master/img/newsubscription.png)

 By default, the new subscription page is accessible to anonymous Wordpress users.
-The currency used will be automatically selected using user's IP address (i.e. GeoIP technology) together with currency mappings defined in the plugin configuration.
+The currency is determined using user's IP address (i.e. GeoIP technology) together with currency mappings defined in the plugin configuration.

 ![Subscribe Process](https://raw.githubusercontent.com/stimulussoft/wppayportal/master/img/subscribeprocess.png)